memfault/interrupt/_drafts/beyond-firmware-in-2020s.md

 ---

 > Editor's note: We're starting off February with a think piece from Rameen
 > Aryanpur.
 This strikes a different tone from our standard fare (usually
 > technical how to's and tutorials), but we hope you will enjoy it just as well.
 > We are always looking for new submissions, so don't hesitate to get in touch
 > if you would like to contribute!

-With the turn of the decade, there are many next decade prediction pieces floating around.
-For embedded systems the decade turnover could not be better timed.
+With the turn of the decade, there are many next-decade prediction pieces floating around.
+For embedded systems, the decade turnover could not be better timed.
 The capabilities of embedded systems and the tools we use to deploy, manage, and debug them have come a long way in the last ten years.
 The vast majority of this progress, however, has come in hardware rather than software.
-So, color me a prospective prophet: in the next decade the capabilities of software for embedded systems will catch up to those of hardware, "firmware" will become increasingly difficult to distinguish from "software", and a new discipline altogether will begin to take shape.
+So, color me a prospective prophet.
+In the next decade: the capabilities of software for embedded systems will catch up to those of hardware, "firmware" will become increasingly difficult to distinguish from "software", and a new discipline altogether will begin to take shape.

 The rapid increase in capability of embedded hardware in the 2010s was primarily due to ARM and chip vendors’ investment in the Cortex-M and Cortex-A families of devices.
 Thanks to that investment, it is a stretch today to refer to mid to high-end SoCs as microcontrollers.
 With expandability to megabytes of flash and RAM and hundreds of megahertz of processing speed[^3], as well as L1 and L2 caches, pipelined architectures, and ever-expanding (and now customizable) ISAs,